-Megohmmeter testing is the only recommended test type for field installations.
+• Megohmmeter testing is the only recommended test type for field installation.
 Only a qualified field service engineer is allowed to perform this test.
-Refer to the proper high potential/megohmmeter testing instructions in the service guide.
+Refer to the proper high potential/megohmmeter testing instruction in the service guide for the drive.

 PERSONAL PROTECTIVE EQUIPMENT AND APPROVED TOOLS